jackli777/3b1b-some2-2022-/docs/README.md

 tensor([0, 1, 2, 3, 4, 5, 6, 7])
 ```

-- It can be seen that the index of the maximum value is the same as that of both the row and column, which means that the value on the **diagonal** of the attention weight matrix $\alpha_{i j}$ is the largest.
+- It can be seen that the indices of the maximum value along each dimension are the same as those of both the row and column, which means that the value on the **diagonal** of the attention weight matrix $\alpha_{i j}$ is the largest.
 From the above picture, the color of each small cube on the **diagonal** confirms this point as well.

 - Now we have the attention weight matrix $\alpha_{i j}$, we can compute the context vector for each word $\boldsymbol{z}^{(i)}=\sum_{j=1}^{T} \alpha_{i j} \boldsymbol{x}^{(j)}$